Rural Student Success Unconference

 UGA employees can pay via two methods: (1) you can pay via personal credit card and be reimbursed by your department or (2) your department can pay the registration fee directly through an intra-university payment.
 If you would like to have your department process payment this way, please have your business manager email us at rural@uga.edu to coordinate payment details.

-The 2023 unConference will be held virtually.
+The 2023 unConference was held virtually.

 Past unConference Schedules and Videos